thesophile/yt-downloader/README.md

    pip install yt-dlp
    ```

-5. Install tkinter if you dont have it:
+5. Install tkinter if you dont have it.
+(Usually Python3 ships it by default)
    ```
    sudo apt install python3-tk tk-dev
    ```